 - Time Team

-- The Riches (the new Eddie Izzard/Millie Driver sitcom, the first episode of which was spectacularly good).
+- The Riches (the new Eddie Izzard/Millie Driver US drama, the first episode of which was spectacularly good).

 ... and, in the forthcoming week(s), keep your mincers peeled for

-- The episode of CSI that's on next Wednesday (featuring Roger Daltrey - you'll never recognise him, trust me!)
+- The episode of CSI which is on Channel Five next Wednesday (featuring Roger Daltrey - you will never recognise him, trust me).

-Speaking of which, I haven't actually been feeling very well of recent times.
-Nowt specific like chest pains and a tingling sensation down the left arm but, enough of a "general malaise" to get me in to the doctors for a check-up!
-Let's see if the blood pressure scores off the map this time which had been my ambition for some time now.
+Speaking of which, this blogger haven't actually been feeling very well of recent times.
+Nowt specific like chest pains and a tingling sensation down the left arm but, enough of a 'general malaise' to get him in to the doctors for a check-up.
+Let's see if the blood pressure scores off the map this time which had been Keith Telly Topping's ambition for some time now.

-Recently, in an email with a friend, I was asked if I like "stuff" and, if so, what "stuff" I like so I did a little list which I thought I'd share with y'all since I haven't got much else to talk about this time around.
+Recently, in an e-mail with a friend, Keith Telly Topping was asked if he likes 'stuff' and, if so, what 'stuff', specifically, it is that he likes.
+So, he did a little list which he thought he'd share with y'all since he haven't got much else to talk about.